Coming up slightly short for that Qantas Reward Flight or upgrade? Follow this guide to purchase the extra Qantas Points you need.

 - You may only purchase Qantas Frequent Flyer Points to make up your shortage when you have a specific reward flight or upgrade in mind to redeem.

-- You can only purchase points once every 12 months.
+- You can only purchase points twice every 12 months.

 - You can only purchase points for yourself.